 The Nexon’s cabin is so comfortable that it deserves a special mention.
 To make things clear up front, the Nexon is a car best suited for four.
 And when we say that, it doesn’t mean that the cabin is not spacious, just that the rear seats are designed such.
 So, while you get a bench at the rear, the seats are properly contoured buckets for two passengers.
 There’s a central armrest which folds up in case you wish to seat a third passenger.
 But you wouldn’t want to do that unless you’re doing short distances.

-Other than that, the Nexon’s cabin appears to be one of the most comfortable cabins in the sub-4m vehicle category.
-The steering is adjustable for rake, the driver’s seat is height adjustable and provides excellent lower back support.
+Get into the front seat of the Nexon, and you’re in the lap of comfort here as well.
+With 965mm-1020mm of headroom in the driver’s seat, it’s plenty accommodating even for taller drivers.
+Yes, the driver’s seat is height-adjustable, the steering is adjustable for rake (not reach), and the seats provide excellent lower back support.
 So, it's easy to get into a good driving position.
-The bucket seats are big enough to accommodate people of varied shapes and sizes, and the extra under-thigh support just makes things more comfortable.
+The seats are big enough to accommodate people of varied shapes and sizes, and the extra under-thigh support just makes things more comfortable.
 The same goes for the rear seats too.
 Think of the two seats at the back as captain ones (yes, they’re so well defined in terms of their design), and you sit snug into them.
 The seat back angle is such that it is set into comfort mode by default.
 The regions around lumbar and under-thigh have been given more cushion in comparison to the other places, and the seats just feel made-to-order.

-The Nexon gets a 1.2-litre turbocharged petrol engine and a 1.5-litre turbocharged diesel engine.
-Both the engines are paired with a 6-speed manual transmission and each churn out 110PS of maximum power.
-Both have been developed by Tata in-house, and while the petrol engine is exactly a turbocharged version of the Tigor’s engine, the diesel engine is completely new.
+The Nexon gets a 1.2-litre turbocharged petrol engine (110PS/170Nm) and a 1.5-litre turbocharged diesel engine (110PS/260Nm).
+Both engines come paired with a 6-speed manual transmission as standard and are also available with 6-speed automated manual transmissions (AMT).
+Both engines have been developed by Tata in-house, and while the petrol engine is a turbocharged version of the Tigor’s engine, the diesel engine is completely new.

 This has to be Tata’s best diesel engine till date, and it can very well be considered one of the better diesel engines in the compact car space.
 The engine makes 260Nm of peak torque at 1500-2700rpm and 110PS of maximum power at 3750rpm.
 On paper, it’s the torquiest unit in this class, and the fact that it’s not completely dead below the max torque range makes it all the more special.
 Shorter gearing than the petrol offers you the flexibility to drive it in 3rd gear at speeds of around 30-40kmph without the need to downshift.
 In our performance tests the diesel managed the 0-100 sprint in 13.25 seconds.
 It’s quite efficient too, returning 23.97kmpl on the highway, but in the city, with the lower gearing, it drops down to 16.8kmpl.